Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

-Now, the problem of searching for intersections between the half-layers can be solved by checking whether any quadrilateral $Q^{u}_{ik}$ intersects any quadrilateral $Q_{j\ell}^{s}$; we say that $Q^{u}_{ik}$ intersects $Q_{j\ell}^{s}$ if any of the triangles $T^{u1}_{ik}$ or $T^{u2}_{ik}$ intersect either of $T_{j\ell}^{s1}$ or $T_{j\ell}^{s2}$.
-There are $N_1 (M_{1}-1)$ quadrilaterals in the unstable manifold half-layer mesh, and $N_{2} (M_{2}-1)$ in the stable manifold half-layer mesh; hence, $N_1 N_{2} (M_{1}-1) (M_{2}-1)$ pairs of quadrilaterals must be checked for intersection.
-For an example computation in the PERTBP computing intersections between manifolds of 3:4 and 5:6 resonant invariant circles, we had $N_{1} = 1024$, $N_{2} = 2048$, and $M_{1} = M_{2} = 35$, for a total of 2,424,307,712 pairs of quadrilaterals to be checked; each quadrilateral pair check involves 4 triangle to triangle checks, which gives 9,697,230,848 pairs of triangles to check for our example.
+Now, the problem of searching for intersections between the half-layers can be solved by checking whether any quad $Q^{u}_{ik}$ intersects any quad $Q_{j\ell}^{s}$; we say that $Q^{u}_{ik}$ intersects $Q_{j\ell}^{s}$ if any of the triangles $T^{u1}_{ik}$ or $T^{u2}_{ik}$ intersect either of $T_{j\ell}^{s1}$ or $T_{j\ell}^{s2}$.
+This is just the collision detection problem described in Section \ref{colDetectSection} with $A$ as the set of all $Q^{u}_{ik}$ and $B$ being the set of all $Q_{j\ell}^{s}$.
+There are $N_1 (M_{1}-1)$ quads in the unstable manifold half-layer mesh, and $N_{2} (M_{2}-1)$ in the stable manifold half-layer mesh; hence, $N_1 N_{2} (M_{1}-1) (M_{2}-1)$ pairs of quads must be checked for intersection.
+For an example computation in the PERTBP computing intersections between manifolds of 3:4 and 5:6 resonant invariant circles, we had $N_{1} = 1024$, $N_{2} = 2048$, and $M_{1} = M_{2} = 35$, for a total of 2,424,307,712 pairs of quads; each quad pair intersection test involves 4 triangle-triangle checks, which gives 9,697,230,848 pairs of triangles to check for our example.
 Given the massive number of identical checks to be done, it is clear that a GPU will be well suited to this application.

-It is possible to determine whether two 2D triangles intersect in 4D by solving a $ 4\times4$ system of linear equations and checking whether the solution satisfies certain conditions, to be described in more detail later (see equation \eqref{precise}).
-However, solving a different $4 \times 4$ system for each of billions of triangle pairs would be extremely computationally expensive, in addition to not being a suitable algorithm to implement on a GPU.
-However, when checking two half-layer meshes for intersection, it is expected that the vast majority of pairs of quadrilaterals will not intersect.
-Hence, it is necessary to first have a computationally cheap and fast test which can reject most of the non-intersecting quadrilateral pairs.
-For this, we combine two well-known rejection tests from collision detection algorithms in computer graphics, both of which can be run on the GPU.
+It is possible to exactly determine whether two 2D triangles intersect in 4D by solving a $4\times4$ system of linear equations and checking whether the solution satisfies certain conditions, as will be described in more detail later (see Section \ref{narrowPhase}); 4 such tests are required in each quad-quad intersection test.
+However, solving a different $4 \times 4$ system for each of billions of triangle pairs would be extremely computationally expensive, and would not be an efficient algorithm to implement even on a GPU.
+Fortunately, as is the expectation in practical collision detection problems, the vast majority of pairs of quads will not intersect when checking two manifold half-layer meshes for intersection.
+Hence, as described in Section \ref{colDetectSection}, it is necessary to first have a computationally cheap broad phase algorithm which can quickly reject most of the non-intersecting quad pairs.
+For this, we first implement a simple method of grouping quads such that only quads from the same group can possibly intersect; this is then followed by two common broad phase non-intersection tests, both of which can be run on the GPU.